2015 Rochelle–Fairdale tornado: Tornado summary

+EF4 intensity in deer creek subdivision

 As the tornado crossed South Richard Road, it intensified to very high-end EF4 strength and inflicted catastrophic damage to several large homes as it impacted the Deer Creek subdivision.
 Well-built homes along South Richard Road and East Kuehl Court were leveled and swept from their foundations with debris strewn downwind.
 Several vehicles parked at these residences were moved some distance or tossed, and wind rowing of debris occurred.
 One house had its concrete walkway pulled a few inches from its original location, and notable scouring of lawn grass was observed in the subdivision.
 These structures were estimated to have been impacted by winds near 200 mph, the upper bound of an EF4 tornado.
 Continuing northeast, the tornado crossed the BNSF Aurora Subdivision and temporarily weakened as it approached and crossed another railway line, producing EF2 to EF3 damage.
 A few large barns and outbuildings were destroyed, two brick residences had their roofs ripped off, and another home had most of its walls collapsed.
 The tornado began to intensify again as it approached and crossed IL 251.
 A large restaurant and a residence had their exterior walls collapse in this area.

 A reinforced concrete silo that was completely destroyed by the tornado.

 Very high-end EF4 damage was again observed near the intersection of IL 64 and IL 251, where a row of five homes was completely leveled, two of which were swept away.
 Anchor bolts were again present at these residences, though the foundations were of cinder-block construction.
 Intense ground scouring was evident nearby, a car was thrown a full mile (1.6 km), and debris was wind-rowed long distances through fields in this area.
 Winds were again estimated at 200 mph, with the damage at this location again being near-EF5 intensity.
 Further to the northeast, the tornado inflicted high-end EF4 damage as a large farmstead was completely destroyed.
 A well-constructed barn was obliterated, and a 40 ft reinforced concrete silo was reduced to a pile of rubble.
 A large farmhouse on the property was completely swept away, and nearby trees were severely stripped and debarked.
 The tornado weakened as it crossed North Moore Road, where a warehouse building had a collapse of its non-bearing exterior walls.
 One small barn or outbuilding had a collapse of exterior walls, while another had a few metal roof panels ripped off.
 After crossing I-39/US 51, it caused moderate roof damage to a large residence and tossed and rolled a heavy barn.
 The tornado continued to produce generally EF1 damage to trees and outbuildings before exiting Ogle County, and it was briefly accompanied by an EF0 satellite tornado that damaged crops to its southeast.